 September 2005 Original members of the Executive Council were selected.
 These ladies were appointed to office and the first official meeting of the Lantana Ladies League was held on Tuesday, September 6, 2005.

-July 2020 Currently The Lantana Ladies League has over 250 members who are committed to improving the lives of women, children and families in Denton County.
+July 2020 The Lantana Ladies League grew to over 250 members who are committed to improving the lives of women, children and families in Denton County.
 We take great pride in our continuous involvement in a wide variety of organizations that improve the lives of all members of our community and beyond.